Igor Rostislavovich Shafarevich: in Memoriam

-The study of Cartan pseudogroups led Shafarevich to study of infinite-dimensional groups of biregular transformations of affine algebraic varieties.
-In his brief note \cite{ShafRendiconti} (named the ``Italian paper'') Shafarevich announced some fundamental results about the structure of the group of automorphisms of the ring of polynomials in $n$ variables based on his theory of infinite-dimensional algebraic groups.
-Answering some criticism of the lengthy review of the paper by T. Kambayashi, he returns to this topic 15 years later by giving in \cite{ShafSome} some detailed proofs of the announced results and laying a foundation for the concept of an infinite-dimensional algebraic group.
-He proved that in the case when the characteristic is zero, it is a nonsingular infinite-dimensional algebraic variety.
-Another important result is that the group of automorphisms $\Aut(k[x_1,\ldots,x_n])$ is generated as an algebraic group by affine transformations and de Jonqui\`eres transformations and its subgroup $\Aut(k[x_1,\ldots,x_n])^0$ of automorphisms with trivial Jacobian is simple as an algebraic group.
-Note that both results are not true for the group of abstract automorphisms of the ring.
-According to I. Shestakov and U. Umirbaev \cite{Shestakov} the group generated by affine and de Jonqui\'eres transformation is a proper subgroup of $ \Aut(k[x_1,x_2,x_3])$ and according to a result of Vladimir Danilov \cite{Danilov} the group $\Aut(k[x_1,x_2])^0$ is not simple as an abstract group.
-In 2004 Shafarevich returns to his theory of infinite-dimensional groups by studying the group $\textrm{GL}(2,K[t])$ \cite{Shafarevich2004}.
+The study of Cartan pseudogroups led Shafarevich to investigate infinite-dimensional groups of biregular transformations of affine algebraic varieties.
+In his brief note \cite{ShafRendiconti} (named the ``Italian paper''), Shafarevich announced some fundamental results about the structure of the group of automorphisms of the ring of polynomials in $n$ variables based on his theory of infinite-dimensional algebraic groups.
+Answering some criticism of the lengthy review of the paper by Tatsuji Kambayashi, Shafarevich returns to this topic 15 years later by giving in \cite{ShafSome} some detailed proofs of the announced results and laying a foundation for the concept of an infinite-dimensional algebraic group.
+He proves that, in the case of characteristic zero, the group has a structure of a nonsingular infinite-dimensional algebraic variety.
+Another important result is that the group of automorphisms $\Aut(k[x_1,\ldots,x_n]$ is generated as an algebraic group by affine transformations and de Jonqui\'eres transformations and its subgroup $\Aut(k[x_1,\ldots,x_n]^0$of automorphisms with trivial jacobian is simple as an algebraic group.
+Note that neither result is true for the group of abstract automorphisms of the algebra.
+According to I. Shestakov and U. Umirbaev \cite{Shestakov}, the group generated by affine and de Jonqui\'eres transformation is a proper subgroup of $ \Aut(k[x_1,\ldots,x_3]$. and according to a result of Vladimir Ivanovich Danilov \cite{Danilov}, the group $\Aut(k[x_1,\ldots,x_2]^0$ is not simple as an abstract group.
+In 2004, Shafarevich returned to his study of infinite-dimensional groups by investigating the group $\textrm{GL}(2,K[t])$.
 He defines two different structures of an infinite-dimensional algebraic group on $\textrm{GL}(2,K[t])$ and studies singular points of their finite-dimensional closed subschemes.